gsbdarc/rcpedia/docs/_user_guide/data_transfer.md

 ```

 #### SCP Example
-Let's transfer an `my_file.txt` from your local machine to the Yen servers.
+Let's transfer a `my_file.txt` from your local machine to the Yen servers.
 On your local machine, in a terminal, run:

 ```title="Local Terminal Command"